Bridging Adversarial and Nonstationary Multi-armed Bandit

-On the other hand, if all windows sizes are big (Step 9), then the EXP3 algorithm is simply applied to each window individually, i.e., each window is a batch.

-The intuition of the WE3 algorithm is as follows: for large windows (or equivalently, a small number of windows), the variation of the mean rewards from window to window is significant.
-It is optimal to forget about the learned information in the last window and restart the EXP3 algorithm.
-Note that it is never optimal to split a window into several batches and restart in each batch, regardless of the size.
-This is because inside each window, the windowed oracle is the same as the static oracle, in which case the EXP3 algorithm for the whole window is optimal.
-For small windows (or equivalently, a large number of windows), the variation budget implies that the mean rewards learned from the last window only have limited changes.
-Therefore, by grouping a number of windows together and run the EXP3 algorithm, this information can be shared.

-We remark that although Algorithm~\ref{alg:we3} is already shown to attain the optimal regret (Theorem~\ref{thm:ub} below), its design may be improved in practice using the ideas in the literature for nonstationary bandit, such as sliding-window UCB \cite{Garivier2011}.
-Since our focus is the formulation and the optimal regret rate, we only study the basic version.
-Moreover, Algorithm~\ref{alg:we3} doesn't work for windows with widely varying sizes, for example, when some windows are small and the others are big.
-We discuss the challenge of this situation in Section~\ref{sec:future-direction}.
+On the other hand, if $S_T$ is relatively small (Step 4), then we choose $\gamma$ to be $\cO((\frac{KS_T}{T})^{1/2})$.
+One may think of $\gamma$ to depend on the minimum of $V_T$ and $S_T$ up to a polynomial order, which serves as the bottleneck of the oracle.

+The AE3 algorithm operates based on the following intuitions.
+When the value of $S_T$ is small, the unified oracle closely resembles a static oracle.
+In this case, the algorithm follows the adversarial framework described by \cite{auer2002nonstochastic} to achieve optimal learning rate tuning.
+When the value of $S_T$ is large, the unified oracle becomes more similar to a dynamic oracle.
+Here, the variational budget $V_T$ becomes relevant, and the algorithm should adopt the nonstationary framework presented by \cite{besbes2019optimal} to tune the learning rate $\gamma$ while considering the variational budget.
+The distinction in tuning the learning rate $\gamma$ arises from the nature of the oracle.
+When using a static oracle, the optimal $\gamma$ is of the order of $\sqrt{K/T}$.
+However, with a stronger oracle, the optimal $\gamma$ should be determined differently.